-Reconsider your need to travel to Eritrea due to the unpredictable security situation and the restrictions imposed by local authorities on travel within Eritrea.
+Reconsider travel to Eritrea due to the unpredictable security situation and restrictions imposed by local authorities on travel within Eritrea.

 Entry and exit

-Exit permits are required to leave Eritrea.
-Obtaining these permits can be time consuming and permits may be denied.
+You need an exit permit to leave Eritrea.
+Obtaining these permits can be time consuming and permits can be denied.
 The Australian Government cannot influence the Eritrean Immigration Department to issue exit permits.

 Foreign nationals must pay a departure tax unless they hold a valid Eritrean resident permit.
 Payment is required in US dollars.
 Seek advice from local authorities about the cost of the departure tax as the amount may change.